Chain surveying is the simplest method of detail survey in which only linear measurements are taken in the field.

 This method is used for small scale surveys to describe the boundaries of plots and to locate the existing feature on them.

-In this method the area is divided into a various triangles, the edges of the different triangles are measured in a straight field with a chain or tape and no angular measurements are taken.
+In this method the area is divided into various triangles, the edges of the different triangles are measured in a straight field with a chain or tape and no angular measurements are taken.